 Imaging depth in two-photon (2P) microscopy is limited by scattering.
 At depths beyond 500 µm in a densely stained mouse brain, 2P excitation confinement and signal-to-background ratio are severely degraded.
 One workaround recently pioneered at Cornell University (Xu et al, Nat Phot 2013) is to use 3-photon excitation with infrared-shifted wavelengths near 1.3 or 1.7 µm.
 This approach can significantly improve the imaging depth, owing to superior excitation confinement (3P effect) and reduced scattering (infrared effect).
 3P microscopy makes it possible to image cells at depths exceeding 1 mm in live mouse brain tissue.
 In addition, 3P fluorescence imaging is easily combined with morphological imaging based on third-harmonic generation (THG).
 3P microscopy recently became practical with the development of suitable high-peak power infrared sources.
 We are developing this promising approach and novel applications.

-In collaboration with the Lasers group at IOGS, we introduced a novel dual-color laser source design optimized for 3P excitation; we used it to build a 3-photon microscope capable of exciting simultaneously green (GFP) and red (RFP, dTomato) fluorescent proteins deep inside brain tissue (along with label-free THG signals), and obtained the first 3-photon through-skull images of live adult zebrafish brain.
+In collaboration with the Lasers group at IOGS, we introduced a dual-color laser source design optimized for 3P excitation; we used it to build a 3-photon microscope capable of exciting simultaneously green (GFP) and red (RFP, dTomato) fluorescent proteins deep inside brain tissue (along with label-free THG signals), and demonstrated 3-photon through-skull images of live adult zebrafish brain.

 Color imaging with multimodal 3-photon microscopy - Optics & Photonics News (2018)